nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 Notes:
 - When testing in the local, we need to disable third-party cookies first.[^1]
 - HTTPS is needed for host the exploit
-- For the sake of debugging, I changed a little bit of script
+- For the sake of debugging, I changed a little bit of the script
 ```diff
 diff --color -r lamenote 2/chal.py lamenote/chal.py
 8c8